dyanet/config-aws/CONTRIBUTING.md

-# Contributing to nest-config-aws
+# Contributing to config-aws

-We welcome contributions to nest-config-aws!
+We welcome contributions to config-aws!
 This guide will help you get started with contributing to the project.

 ## Table of Contents